techiediaries/techiediaries/_posts/2019/2019-09-15-angular-router-routerlink-navigate-navigatebyurl.md

 <a [routerLink]="['/product/',product.id]">{{product.name}}</a>
 ```

-## Navigating Programatically Using Router.navigate() and Router.navigateByUrl()
+## Navigating Programatically Using Angular 9 `Router.navigate()` and `Router.navigateByUrl()`

-The Angular 8 Router provides two methods that you can use to navigate to other components in your component class instead of using the `RouterLink` directive in the template.
+The Angular 9 Router provides two methods that you can use to navigate to other components in your component class instead of using the `RouterLink` directive in the template.
 The two methods are `navigate()` and `navigateByUrl()` and they can be useful in multiple situations where you need to trigger navigation via code.
 They return a promise that resolves to true or false.

 `navigateByUrl()`  takes a string as a parameter.  `navigate()`  takes an array of URL segments.

-So let's modify our previous demo application to navigate using one of these methods.
+So let's modify our previous Angular application to navigate using one of these methods.
 Go ahead and open `src/app/product-list/product-list.component.ts` then first import and inject the Router class:

 ```ts
 import { Component } from "@angular/core";